 Tahini is usually found in the Herbs, or World Foods, section of larger stores.
 You can buy a 300g jar for around £2.50 – most major supermarkets do own brand.

 Meal Ideas – a dressing on salads or pittas, homemade houmous sandwich, stirred into noodles or pasta, used as a dip for roasted cauliflower, falafel or crackers.

 Like tofu, tempeh is made from soybeans.
 However, with tempeh, the beans are cultured and fermented to give a stronger and nuttier flavour.
 The fermentation process helps us to digest the soy more easily too, so if you do have bloating/gas/indigestion when eating soy, give tempeh a try.
 It also has more protein, vitamins and dietary fibre, but less fat, so definitely one to try out for good health.
 Tempeh is firmer than tofu, so many people enjoy it as a gluten-free meat replacement, notably in ‘bacon’ form or chopped on salads.

 Tempeh actually pairs nicely with pomegranate on a fresh salad, and suits both tomato-based sauces or creamier dressings.
 Depending on how it’s seasoned, it is very versatile.

 Tempeh can be purchased plain in a jar or vacuum packed in a container (around £5 per 150g) so that you can slice and season it yourself.
-Tofurkey also sells their own ready-made tempeh bacon, that you can now buy in Sainsbury’s for around £3.50.
+Tofurkey also sells their own ready-made tempeh bacon, that you can now buy in Sainsbury’s.